kandangath/Flickr-Camera-Model-Scraper/README.md

 ## Flickr Camera Model Scraper
-This is a simple Python script that scrapes Flickr.com for a list of all camera models organized by manufacturer.
+This is a simple Python script that scrapes Flickr.com for a list of all camera models organized by manufacturer and writes it out as YAML.

 ## Requirements
 - [Beautiful Soup 4](http://www.crummy.com/software/BeautifulSoup/)